 3. Is there a Live Learning Requirement?

 In this course, students are required to attend one 30-minute Live Learning (LL) session via Zoom.
-LL sessions demonstrate how to use essential library tools to expand searching for information beyond Google!
-We understand that we all live busy lives, so an alternate option is available for those who cannot attend the live session.
-Just reach out to your instructor and work together toward this alternate option.
-Transcriptions will be available for the live sessions.
-Students who believe they may need accommodations to fully participate in the live sessions should contact the Office of Student Access and Wellness at [email protected].
+LL sessions demonstrate how to use essential library tools to expand your search plan as an information detective!
+We understand that we all live busy lives, so an alternate option is available for those who cannot attend.
+Just reach out to your instructor and work together towards this alternate option.

 Gen103: What’s In It for You